nubbsterr/ELK-SIEM-Setup/README.md

 Congratulations, we just set up Elasticsearch and can confirm that a cluster is up and running.
 9200 is where we will send all of our logged data to; from Beats or Elastic Agents if you go down that route.
 Our next step is setting up Kibana in the same manner.

+If you ever want to edit the `elasticsearch.yml` configuration on your own time, <strong>you will need to run `sudo systemctl restart elasticsearch.service` so that the updated configuarion is read by Elasticsearch.</strong>

 # Configuring Kibana
 To be continued...